cassiebuhler/cassiebuhler.github.io/_pages/software.md

   - /software
 ---

-## BBLand: Decision-Making for Land Conservation: A Derivative-Free Optimization Framework
+## Decision-Making for Land Conservation: A Derivative-Free Optimization Framework

 *A mathematical programming tool for conservationists that allows for linear and nonlinear inputs, continuous and discrete variables, and can be paired with existing ecological software.*
-- <a href="https://github.com/cassiebuhler/BBLand" target="_blank" rel="noopener noreferrer"> Available on GitHub </a>
+- <a href="https://github.com/cassiebuhler/conservation-dfo" target="_blank" rel="noopener noreferrer"> Available on GitHub </a>

 ## Conmin-CG: Hybrid Cubic Regularization of Conjugate Gradient Minimization Method